Say "No" to Sexual Harassment

 The Sex Discrimination Ordinance (“SDO”) defines two forms of sexual harassment:

-Engaging in the conduct of a sexual nature to a person, where the conduct:
+Engaging in the conduct of a sexual nature in relation person, where the conduct:

-• a reasonable third person, having regard to all the circumstances, would have anticipated that the other person would be offended, humiliated or intimidated by the conduct; and
+- a reasonable third person, having regard to all the circumstances, would have anticipated that the person would be offended, humiliated or intimidated by the conduct

 Engaging in the conduct of a sexual nature, where the conduct:

-Examples of Sexual Harassment Targeting a Specific Person
+Possible Examples of Sexual Harassment Targeting at a Specific Person

 Under the Sex Discrimination Ordinance, is sexual harassment prohibited under all environments?